mlgill/zika_prediction/README.md

 4. Airport flight schedules were scraped from [FlightRadar24](https://www.flightradar24.com).
 5. Worldwide historical weather data was scraped from [Wunderground](https://www.wunderground.com) using closest airport code as the key.
 6. *Aedes aegypti* and *Aedes albopictus* occurrences were from [Dryad](http://dx.doi.org/10.5061/dryad.47v3c/1).
 See references below for manuscripts related to this data.
-7. Worldwide population density was from the [NASA Socioeconomic Data and Applications Center (SEDAC)](http://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density) Gridded Population and Population Density of the World
+7. Worldwide population density was from the [NASA Socioeconomic Data and Applications Center (SEDAC)](http://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density) Gridded Population and Population Density of the World.
-8. Flight patterns were scraped from [FlightRadar24](http://flightradar24.com), however this data was not incorporated into the model due to time limitations.
+8. World GDP and purchase parity adjusted GDP from 2015 were scraped from [Knoema](http://knoema.com).
-9. GDP and purchase parity adjusted GDP were also scraped.
-Like the flight pattern data, time limitations prevented this data from being incorporated into the model.
+9. Flight patterns were scraped from [FlightRadar24](http://flightradar24.com), however this data was not incorporated into the model due to time limitations.

 *References for Aedes aegypti and Aedes albopictus occurrences*